We gather words of wisdom from successful startup founders who recommend avoiding things that do not value-add to the experience of running a startup.

 Use data to evolve your product.

-Last but not least, here are some things to keep in mind while interviewing:
+Last but not least, here are some things for startup founders to keep in mind while interviewing:

 - Know your goals and have an objective

 - Record and take notes on everything, good or bad

 - Be open to hearing things you don’t want to hear

 - Listen, don’t talk, let your customers rant

 - Feature requests are bull-shit, drill down to the problem

 - Look for patterns and group your customer segments

 Remember your objective is to find the “hair on fire” problem, not a “nice to have problem”.